 While all criminal cases do not require the services of a professional investigator, in those that do, the investigator is one of the most important members of the defense team.
 The investigator has several different, but equally important functions in preparing for an effective defense to the government’s charges.

-The Charles Johnson Law Firm works closely with Houston private investigator, Moritz & Associates.
+The Charles Johnson Law Firm works closely with Moritz & Associates, based in Houston, Texas.
 The company was founded by John A. Moritz who has 25 years of experience in law enforcement.
 Mr. Moritz has served as a State Tax Fraud Investigator with the Comptroller's Office of Texas.
 He has served with a Special Deputation with the US Marshal's Service and the Federal Bureau of Investigation while on a Task Force.
 He has been licensed private investigator for over 12 years.
 Mr. Moritz is a member of the Texas State Board of Private Investigators.
 Other Investigators on Staff include former DEA, Houston Police, Department of Public Safety Narcotics and Harris County Detectives.

 - One of the first things that the investigator must do is to verify and validate the investigation conducted by law enforcement officers and agencies.
 Far too often, police identify a suspect and then seek to build a prosecutable case against that individual.
 In doing this, they sometimes slant information or cast information in the light most harmful to the defendant, ignoring other possible suspects.
 A criminal defense investigator will review the police investigation and re-interview witnesses to find changes in their stories and to develop new and independent leads.